The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

-Outback Steakhouse is not a vegan restaurant but it does offer a few vegan options.
-The bread is vegan.
-Yay!
-For a complete list of other vegan options, Outback Steakhouse offers please check out this recipe.
+Outback Steakhouse is not a vegan restaurant, but it does offer a few vegan options.
+The bread is not vegan because of the honey used in the recipe.

 What kind of bread does Outback serve?

 They serve a dark honey wheat bread that is made sweet by the addition of honey and molasses.
 The iconic dark color of the loaf comes from 3 ingredients: cocoa powder, molasses, and caramel or brown food coloring.

-How do you make Honey Wheat Bushman Bread recipe?
+How do you make the Honey Wheat Bushman Bread recipe?

 - First, line two baking sheets with parchment paper and set aside.

-- Next, mix together the water, oil, food coloring, honey, and molasses until combined.
+- Next, mix the water, oil, food coloring, honey, and molasses until combined.

-- Then, add in the wheat flour, cocoa powder, and salt to the water mixture and mix on low speed until completely mixed together.
+- Then, add in the wheat flour, cocoa powder, and salt to the water mixture and mix on low speed until thoroughly combined.
 Next, loosely cover the bowl with plastic wrap and let it sit for 20 minutes.

 - Then, while leaving the mixer running on low, mix in the yeast and add the flour one cup at a time.
 Increase the speed to medium and mix for about 3-4 minutes.

 - Next, cover the bowl with pre-greased plastic wrap and let the dough rise for about 45-60 minutes.
-After the dough has risen, divide the dough into 4 pieces and shape it into 4 logs and place them on the prepared baking sheets.
+After the dough has risen, divide the dough into four pieces and shape it into 4 logs and place them on the prepared baking sheets.